 McAllen Spinal Cord Injury Lawyer

-Spinal Cord Injury Attorney Based in McAllen
+Hire a Spinal Cord Injury Lawyer in McAllen

-Spinal cord injuries are some of the most traumatic injuries a person can suffer, as they can have catastrophic consequences for a person’s physical, emotional, and financial wellbeing.
 Not only can these injuries result in permanent disabilities that can drastically alter a person’s lifestyle and future wage-earning opportunities, but they can cause a frustrating loss of independence that can weigh heavily on your mind.
-In some cases, these injuries may be treated or managed through extensive treatment and rehabilitation programs, but the process can be costly.

-Personal injury law allows victims, including those with scarring injuries caused by other people, to seek compensation to cover medical bills, lost wages, and other damages.
+Personal injury law allows victims, including those with scarring injuries caused by others, to seek compensation to cover medical bills, lost wages, and other damages.
 McAllen residents can rely on the compassionate and hard-working McAllen spinal cord injury lawyers at Patino Law Firm for help with fighting for the maximum financial compensation they deserve.

 What Is a Spinal Cord Injury?

 The spinal cord is a bundle of nerves that extends from the base of the skull to the waist area, encased within the bony vertebra of the spine.
 It operates as a message center, delivering impulses from the brain that control the function of the rest of the body.
-A spinal cord injury refers to damage to this cord, causing loss of sensation and function beneath the injury site.
+A spinal cord injury is damage to this cord, causing loss of sensation and function beneath the injury site.

 Spinal injuries are often referred to as incomplete or complete, depending on the amount of sensation and function remaining.
 An incomplete spinal cord injury means the sufferer retains some function beneath the injury site.
-A complete spinal cord injury indicates that all sensation and function below the injury site has been lost.
+A complete spinal cord injury indicates all sensation and function below the injury site has been lost.

 The loss of sensation and function suffered after a spinal cord injury is known as paralysis.
 Paraplegia is paralysis that affects all or part of the body’s trunk, legs, and pelvic region.
 Tetraplegia — also known as quadriplegia — affects sensation and function in the shoulders, arms, hands, chest, trunk, pelvis, and legs.